indiana-university/easy-lang-markup-tinymce-plugin/README.md

 ## Build

-To build the TinyMCE Language Selector plugin from source:
+To build the Easy Lang Markup TinyMCE plugin from source:

 ### 1. Clone the repository